Sisko16/Camera/README.md

 1. Copy your database config to the firebase-config.json file
 2. Edit the key-filename.json
 3. Edit the environment variables in dash.env
-4. Copy the project folde to your Raspbery Pi
+4. Copy the project folder to your Raspbery Pi
 5. SSH to your Raspberry Pi and run the setup.sh script to complete the setup

 ## 1 Copy the Firebase database config to firebase-config.json